garygr2002/Rebalance/README.md

 The tool is currently driven by a series of comma-separated (CSV) files.
 The tool will rebalance the portfolio holdings of each investor across institutions, accounts, mutual funds, ETFs and individual securities based on declared weight preferences.

-Output from the tool is a series of text files for each investor:
+Output from the tool is a series of text files for each investor, and one log file:

 1. A report of the current state of the portfolio, see [Report File](#report-file)
 2. A report of the state of the portfolio after proposed changes, see [Proposed File](#proposed-file)
 3. A file that shows currency differences between proposed and current holdings, see [Difference File](#difference-file)
 4. A file that describes the reallocation actions required to effect the proposed changes, see [Action File](#action-file)
+5. A log file that describes errors, warnings, and information encountered by the software during its most recent run, see [Log File](#log-file)

 The software does not affix a currency indicator to any value written to an output file.
 The user will find no '$', '£', or '€' symbols in the output files, for example.
 There are three reasons for this: 1) the software assumes the currency type is uniform, specific to each investor, and that the investor knows what it is; 2) currency type is irrelevant to how this software works; 3) currency indicators tend to clutter the output files.